toughpixels/asher/content/home/aboutme/index.md

 layout = "left"
 [[resources]]
   src = "aboutme.jpg"
-  title = "Asher Perlman, smiling and laughing at the camera because he's a comedian who just told a great joke."
+  title = "Asher Perlman, smiling and laughing at the camera.
+He's a comedian who just told a great joke."
 +++

 ## About Me